POLS 111 Introduction to U.S. Politics (4)

 Preparation and presentation of a 35-50 page senior thesis exploring in depth the work of particular theorists (Hobbes, Locke, Madison, Mill, Marx, for example) or particular themes in political thought (such as freedom, justice, power).
 It will also provide students interested in constitutional law an opportunity to study/investigate law from an aspect of political theory.
 Seniors only.

 Supervised reading or research at the upper-division level.
 Permission of department chair and completion and/or concurrent registration of 12 credits within the department required.
 Projects are understood to be part of a student's concentration area work.
 Not available to first-year students.

 Preparation for participation in a national Model United Nations Conference, usually held in New York City or Boston during the spring semester.
 Covers the structure and functions of the United Nations, plus selected international issues such as the environment, terrorism and human rights.
 Prerequisite: 121 or permission of instructor.
 Every year.

-POLS 397 - INTERNSHIP
+POLS 397 Internship (1-8)

 Experiential learning in the field, including work with faculty researchers, elected officials, other public officials, lawyers and judges.